June is globally known as Pride Month, a month dedicated to celebrating the LGBTQ+ communities all around the world.

 This month is all about education in pride history along with promoting acceptance and equality towards LGBTQ+ communities.

-In celebration of Pride Month and the promotion of equality within a workplace, we spoke to Ron Dixon, Head of M&E within the public sector and a member of the LGBTQ+ community.
+In celebration of Pride Month and the promotion of equality within the workplace, we spoke to Ron Dixon, Head of M&E within the public sector and a member of the LGBTQ+ community.

 We wanted to hear about what the journey has been like for Ron and find out his advice on how organisations can help their LGBTQ+ employees feel more inclusive in the workplace?